dalitun/applications/bundle-trusty-mail/README_EN.md

 ### Enjoy
-Once all this makes you can connect via a Web browser on Rainloop:

-http://yourDomainaName , https://yourDomainaName or http://floatingthroughIP/
+Once all this makes you can connect via a Web browser on Rainloop: http://yourDomainaName , https://yourDomainaName or http://floatingthroughIP/

 You have to arrive on this page:
 ![auth](./img/auth.png)

 For logging you have to use Linux users and you begin to send and recieve emails.
 ![inbox](./img/interface.png)

 user1 send an email to user2
 ![inbox1](./img/sent.png)

-user2 recieve emai's user1
+user2 recieve user1 email
 ![inbox](./img/receive.png)

-In this exemple we used the default domain name provided by cloudwatt (`https://ip-floatingip.rev.cloudwatt.com` juste you replace the "." by "-" in your floatingIP ( example: ip-10-11-12-13.rev.cloudwatt.com )), if you wannt to change the domain :
+In this exemple we used the default domain name provided by cloudwatt (`https://ip-floatingip.rev.cloudwatt.com` juste replace the "." by "-" in your floatingIP ( example: ip-10-11-12-13.rev.cloudwatt.com )), if you want to change the domain :

 you have to edit `/etc/postfix/main.cf`, `/etc/apache2/sites-available/vhost.conf` and `/var/www/cw/data/_data_/_default_/domains/domain.ini`